cagnulein/qtrpi/README.md

 ## Docker images

+Docker images can be found at https://hub.docker.com/repository/docker/arose/qtrpi.

-The images are tagged according to their target configuration.
+The images are tagged according to their target configuration i.e.:

-Currently the following tags are available:
+* `rpi1-qt5.12.7`: Crosscompile Qt 5.12.7 for the Raspbarry Pi 1/Zero
 * `rpi3-qt5.6.2`: Crosscompile Qt 5.6.2 for the Raspbarry Pi 3

 Choose the image which fits your needs.